 Like, ‘Which trip was that?
 Oh the one where I had the UTI when we were camping and I had to keep going outside in the cold to pee near that weird herd of sheep.’

 Or, ‘Was that March or April?
-It must have been March, because I had that UTI at the same time as my period and food poisoning and it was my sister’s birthday and I had to call her between vomiting and peeing blood.’
+It must have been March, because I had that UTI at the same time as food poisoning and it was my sister’s birthday and I had to call her between vomiting and peeing blood.’

 I know it’s gruesome, but that’s exactly what I want to illustrate.
 Just how recurrent urinary tract infections can become an everyday thing.
-Even though they hurt just as much, every single time.
+Even though they hurt just as much, every single time and can be truly debilitating.

 And when I say houses, imagine a tiny, lovely, concrete box, with an outdoor bathroom beside an olive tree.
-It was a truly amazing, traditional experience, and I loved every minute of it – between UTIs.
+It was a truly amazing experience, and I loved every minute of it – between UTIs.

-I sat on the toilet in that outdoor bathroom for a few hours at a time, debating whether to take the antibiotics I had brought with me and wondering whether my kidneys were actually disintegrating and coming out through my urethra.
+I sat on the toilet in that outdoor bathroom for a few hours at a time, debating whether to take the antibiotics I had brought with me.
+I contemplated whether my kidneys were actually disintegrating and coming out through my urethra.

 Maybe my body needed to fight this on its own to get better?
-Maybe I would die in a remote village and my parents would have to expatriate my body.
+Or maybe I would die in a remote village and my parents would have to expatriate my body.

 I was alive, but I wasn’t well.